Primary-key columns were discussed in the preceding lesson.

 They should contain the smallest number of columns required to uniquely identify each record.

-The columns should not contain
+The columns should not contain meaningful information.

 You may need to break this rule on occasion, but those circumstances are very rare.